WASHINGTON STATE SOCIETY REPORT 2016-2017

 The Lewis and Clark and Puget Sound Chapters gave JROTC Awards to four cadets.

-The Spokand House Chapter recognized Judith A. Emry by awarding her a Spirit Award.
+The Spokand House Chapter recognized Judith A. Emry by awarding her a Spirit Award for locating the

 The Puget Sound Chapter donated books to the Tacoma, Washington library.